deltachemist/eschers-dream/index.md

 ## How to play

-Download the game version that suits your operating system (Windows 10 or Linux)
+- Download the game version that suits your operating system (Windows 10 or Linux)

-Unzip the the corresponding file: escher-dream-windows.zip or escher-dream-linux.zip
+- Unzip the the corresponding file: escher-dream-windows.zip or escher-dream-linux.zip

-Double click on the file play
+- Double click on the file: Escher's Dream.exe for Windows 10, or Escher's Dream.x86_64 for Linux

 ### Controls